sheldcoop/studio/docs/ARCHITECTURE.md

 - **What it is:** React is a JavaScript library for building user interfaces based on a **component model**.
 - **Why we use it:**
     - **Component-Based Architecture:** React allows us to break down our complex UI into small, reusable, and isolated pieces called components (e.g., `Card`, `Button`, `PageHeader`).
 This makes our code organized, consistent, and easy to manage.
 We can build a component once and reuse it everywhere, following the **DRY (Don't Repeat Yourself)** principle.
-    - **Vibrant Ecosystem:** As the most popular UI library, React has a massive ecosystem of tools and third-party libraries (like `recharts` for our charts or `react-katex` for our formulas) that accelerate development.
+    - **Vibrant Ecosystem:** As the most popular UI library, React has a massive ecosystem of tools and third-party libraries that accelerate development.
+Our key external libraries are:
+        - **`recharts`**: For all data visualizations and charts.
+        - **`react-katex`**: For rendering all mathematical formulas and equations consistently.

 ---